sachinsu/sachinsu.github.io/work_journal/software.md

 	- Process - Unit of isolation at OS level.
 Process starts when OS runs program which is stored as file.
     - Thread - Unit of execution within process.
 Process at least has one thread.

+- What is "tech stack" in context of Product
+    - Customers don't care about how Novel tech stack is
+    - Customers want software that delivers problem-solving impact.
+    - Set overarching goal and tie technology decisions to it,  like
+        - Ship the product - Frequently and reliably
+        - Support Growth - Be able to bring in more people, gradually that can "Ship the product"
+        - Specific goals
+            - No sacred bits: Launch, learn, iterate.
+            - Today’s bets over tomorrow’s theoreticals.
+            - Favor “boring technology” and in-house expertise.
+            - Buy non-core competencies whenever prudent.

 - [Things to consider while making technology choices][Architecture]
-    - Software Architecture cannot be created in a vacuum and solid technical foundation is not not enough.
+    - Software Architecture cannot be created in a vacuum and solid technical foundation is not enough.
     - Non-technical and cultural implications of the technology are important i.e. receptivity, speed to market and long term maintenance.
-    - Reasons behind it
     - Impact on Team
         - Is it easy for them learn?
         - Are they enthusiastic